 “The most strongly enforced of all known taboos is the taboo against knowing who or what you really are behind the mask of your apparently separate, independent, and isolated ego.” -Alan Watts

-The construct of the self is difficult to define and even more challenging to separate; I still can’t differentiate between the parts which are innate and those which are created.
-But, I’ve accepted its ambiguity and learned to love its mystery.
-Someone once told me that the philosophy which was intended for popular consumption was mere sophistry, as the real philosophy went on in silence, and that philosophy, in my opinion, is the philosophy of self, the discovery and creation of who you really are.
+The construct of the self is difficult to define and even more challenging to deconstruct; I still can’t differentiate between the parts which are innate and those which are developed.
+But I’ve accepted its ambiguity and learned to love its mystery.
+Someone once told me that philosophy intended for popular consumption was mere sophistry, as the real philosophy went on in silence.
+In my opinion, that philosophy is the philosophy of self—the discovery and creation of who you really are.

 In her rebellion against normalcy, the contrarian loses her sense of self.
 She is defiant solely as rebellion.
 But as she may eventually realize, both compliance and defiance are fatal to authenticity.
 They both replace the individual with a phantom, the real person evaporating from this world.

 I often speak of death as a catalyst for life.
 The awareness and acceptance of our mortality is the driving force for fulfillment and satisfaction.
 That’s why I’m more certain than ever that suppressing this awareness helps perpetuate the ego mask that Alan Watts described so well, for death is the great cleanser of bullshit, the great bearer of truth, the one whose bell will continue to toll until its voice is finally heard.
 Death wishes nothing more than to be acknowledged, and to acknowledge its truth is to accept one’s path, or rather, the pressing need for its creation.
 Although death is inevitable, to die wondering who you could or would have been is not.
 The time to heed its call is at hand, as the hour—and the sole opportunity for creation—fades from view.
 What is authenticity, and who is your authentic self?
 Only you can truly know.